-Join educators and families at the 2018 Tools for the Journey Conference, on January 26th and 27th where presentations by experts in the field will share the best practices for educating and supporting students with Down syndrome and other disabilities.
-This year there will be a range of over 12 stimulating workshops from friendship, inclusion support, modifications, technology and life after High School opportunities.
-Our presenters come from all over California and they will share their expertise, innovative, research-based strategies on a variety of topics.
+Join educators and families at the 2019 Tools for the Journey Conference, on February 1st & 2nd, where presentations by experts in the field will share the best practices for educating and supporting students with Down syndrome and other disabilities.
+This year there will be a range of over 12 stimulating workshops from friendship, inclusion support, modifications, technology, and life after High School opportunities.
+Our presenters come from all over California and other parts of the country and they will share their expertise, innovative, research-based strategies on a variety of topics.
 YOU won’t want to miss it!
 Spaces are limited.

 |Pricing||1-Day Member||1-Day Non Member||2-Day Member||2-Day Non Member|